 A political organization is a party, committee, association, fund (including a separate segregated fund described in section 527(f)(3) set up by a section 501(c) organization), or other organization, organized and operated primarily for the purpose of accepting contributions or making expenditures, or both, to influence the selection, nomination, election, or appointment of any individual to any public office or office in a political organization, or the election of Presidential or Vice Presidential electors.
-Political organizations include principal campaign committees, newsletter funds, and certain tax-exempt organizations.
+Political organizations include principal campaign committees, newsletter funds, and certain separate segregated funds maintained by tax-exempt organizations.